geoblink/design-system/src/elements/GeoChart/GeoChart.13.0.scatter-plot-chart-data.examples.md

 - `groupKey` - property of your data that will be used to compute the radius of each one of the dots.
 - `onDotClick` - function executed when clicking on a dot.
 Only one dot can be clicked at the same time.
 When unclicking a dot, the function is executed with parameters (`null`, `null`)
 - `initiallyClickedIndex` - index of the dot that should be marked as clicked when the graph first loads
+- `blockMouseoverEvent` - boolean that blocks changes on the dot when having mouveover and mouseout events

 ### Tooltips